hyperwolfe/Sk-Math/README.md

 Once Skript is installed, you can download Sk-cuts from the [GitHub repository](https://github.com/matthewbrumpton/Sk-Cuts/releases) and place it in the plugins/Skript/scripts/ folder on your server.

 Syntax
-Sk-cutsincludes the following new syntaxes:
+Sk-cuts includes the following new syntaxes:

 %number% += %number%: Add a value to a variable.
 %number% -= %number%: Subtract a value from a variable.